Areas of Study

 Through a rigorous and varied curriculum that explores traditional processes, analog and digital methods, and new forms, students in Drawing, Painting, and Printmaking are encouraged to investigate the broad terrain of visual art while cultivating their creative skills and aesthetic instincts.
 Our faculty of practicing artists embrace an interdisciplinary approach to art-making that offers flexibility, critical thinking, and the open exchange of ideas and practices within these disciplines.
 Expansive state-of-the-art facilities offer students inspiring spaces and a full range of equipment with which to pursue their ideas.

-Faculty (full-time and term): Lamar Peterson, Jenny Schmid, Corinne Teed, Mathew Zefeldt
+Faculty (full-time and term): Amanda Lee, Lamar Peterson, Jenny Schmid, Mathew Zefeldt

 Sculpture and Ceramics